 FACTS ABOUT MOON JELLYFISH

-- Moon Jellyfish are recognizable by the pattern on the top of the jelly fish created by its gonads which are easily visible through the transparent bell.
+- Moon Jellyfish are recognizable by the pattern on the top of the jelly fish created by its gonads which are visible through the transparent bell.

 - They are single sex organisms being either male or female.